calltelemetry/calltelemetry/docs/deployment/k3s.md

 !!! warning "Wait for postgres-operator to be running before continue"

-# Deploy SQL HA with 2 Replicas - 5 minutes
+# Deploy SQL HA with 2 Replicas
+Time: About 5 minutes
 ## Run SQL the Setup Script
 (Run this on Node 1) Leave this window open after running the port-forward.
 You will have 2 windows open to Node 1.